fluentverification/usu_importance_sampling/README.md

 <br>

-# Dependencies and Build Instructions
+# Build Instructions and Usage

 Tested on Ubuntu 20 *WSL* and Centos 7